INFORMSJoC/2021.0329/README.md

 ## Cite

-To cite this software, please cite the paper -- [Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates](https://doi.org/10.1287/ijoc.2022.1263) -- using its DOI and the software itself using the following DOI.
+To cite this software, please cite the paper -- [Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates](https://doi.org/10.1287/ijoc.2022.1263) -- using its DOI and the software itself using the following DOI: [https://doi.org/10.1287/ijoc.2022.1263.cd](https://doi.org/10.1287/ijoc.2022.1263.cd)

 Below is the BibTex for citing this version of the code.